 Skip to content

-Los Angeles is facing a nearly $1 billion budget deficit for the new fiscal year.
+Los Angeles is facing a nearly $1 billion budget deficit for the upcoming fiscal year, and Mayor Karen Bass is proposing 1,647 layoffs along with several department consolidations to close the gap.

 What You Need to Know